RochaDA/students-database-part1/README.md

 ## 🏁 Learning Objectives

-This project helps you practice:
+This project helped me to practice:

 - Automating PostgreSQL operations using Bash scripts